hypergardens/pylox/README.md

-# Pylox
+# Stox

-- An ugly language that loves you <3
+- An ugly language that can do anything!

 program = token* EOF